JimDesu/basis-lang/README.md

 .object UserManager: List[User] users
 ```

 Object fields may be any type, buffer-backed or non-buffer.
-Objects participate in the class system as receivers; they have lifecycle methods (`@`, `@!`), and pointers to them carry runtime type information for safe downcasting through the `-<` operator (§7.5).
+Objects participate in the concept system as receivers; they have lifecycle methods (`@`, `@!`), and pointers to them carry runtime type information for safe downcasting through the `-<` operator (§7.5).

 ### 5.5 Unions